 Brief: The MC-130H is a special operations tanker/mobility aircraft based on the C-130H.
-Its primary missions are covert day, night, and adverseweather infiltration, exfiltration, and resupply of special operations forces in hostile or denied territory.
+Its primary missions are covert day, night, and adverse-weather infiltration, exfiltration, and resupply of special operations forces in hostile or denied territory.
 They also provide air-drop resupply, rotary wing aerial refueling, and psyops.
 MC-130Hs are equipped with TF/TA radar, precision navigation systems using INS/GPS, and electronic and IR countermeasures for self-protection.
-All models are fitted with wingmounted external fuel tanks and drogue refueling pods to refuel HH-60 and CV-22, and can also receive fuel inflight.
+All models are fitted with wingmounted external fuel tanks and drogue refueling pods to refuel HH-60 and CV-22, and can also receive fuel in-flight.
 Aircraft are capable of airdrop using the Joint Precision Airdrop System and operating from austere and unmarked strips.
 The original MC-130Es were converted in the mid-1960s, followed by the MC-130P (previously HC-130N/P), which were delivered in the mid-1980s and retired in 2017.
 MC-130Hs were converted from basemodel C-130H to supplement the Combat Talon I and Combat Shadow fleets in the late 1980s and early 1990s.
 MC-130H have integrated glass cockpit and a modernized pod-based aerial refueling system.
-Ongoing mods include center wing replacement, GPS upgrades, permanent SIGINT installation, data link integration, new lightweight armor, digital propeller control system and flight data recorders, and airspace compliance mods.
-Kadena retained a squadron of H models until Dec.
-4, 2019, as a stop-gap until the MC-130J squadron attained TF/TA capability.
+Kadena's final MC-130H transferred to Hurlburt Dec.
+4, 2019, handing off to the MC-130J after 24 years forward-based in the Indo-Asia Pacific region.

 Contractors: Lockheed Martin (airframe); Boeing.

 First Flight: 1984.
 Delivered: 1991-1994.
 IOC: June 30, 1993.
 Production: 24.
 Inventory: 16.
 Operator: AFSOC.

-Aircraft Location: Hurlburt Field, Fla.; Kadena AB, Japan.
-Active Variant: •MC-130H Combat Talon II.
+Aircraft Location: Hurlburt Field, Fla.

+•MC-130H Combat Talon II.
 SOF support and aerial refueling tanker fielded in 1991.

 Dimensions: Span 132.6 ft, height 38.5 ft, length 99.8 ft.
-Weight: Max T-O 155,000 lb.

 Power Plant: Four Allison T56-A-15 turboprops, each 4,910 shp.
-Performance: Speed 300 mph, range 3,105 miles.

 Fuel Capacity: Approx. 63,000 lb (81,120 lb with additional internal tanks) at up to 450 gpm.